 5 dead, dozens hospitalized in Pennsylvania Turnpike crash

-Five people were killed and dozens injured early Sunday in a crash involving multiple vehicles on the Pennsylvania Turnpike, a transportation official said.
-A tweet from Pennsylvania Turnpike spokesman Carl DeFebo said the crash involved a tour bus, two tractor-trailers and passenger vehicles.

-DeFebo told The Associated Press that the Westmoreland County coroner confirmed five fatalities and said at least 60 people were hospitalized with injuries.
-The crash happened in Westmoreland County, around 30 miles (50 kilometers) east of Pittsburgh.
+Greensburg (US), Jan 6 (AP) A deadly crash involving a passenger bus and multiple other vehicles on the Pennsylvania Turnpike left at least five dead and dozens injured early Sunday, shutting down a large portion of the highway.
+Officials said at least 60 people, ranging in age from 7 to 52 years old, were hospitalized with unknown injuries after the crash that happened at 3:40 am in Westmoreland County, around 30 miles (50 kilometers) east of Pittsburgh.

-The crash closed the turnpike for an 86-mile (140-kilometer) stretch between New Stanton at Exit 75 and Breezewood at Exit 161, DeFebo tweeted.
-A "prolonged closure" of the turnpike is likely, DeFebo said.

-The tour bus flipped on its side, DeFebo told The Tribune-Review.
-He said National Transportation Safety Board investigators were called to the scene.
+Photos from the scene show a mangled collision of multiple vehicles including an overturned bus, two tractor-trailers, passenger cars and a smashed FedEx truck that left packages sprawled along the highway.
+The images appear to show the bus is an Ohio Coach vehicle.
+The company runs an express bus service that travels between New York City, Ohio and Kentucky, according to its website.
+Messages were left with the company seeking comment.

+FedEx did not provide any other details besides that they are cooperating with authorities.
+There were 25 victims transported to Excela Frick Hospital in Mt Pleasant, Excela Health spokeswoman Robin Jennings said.
+Nine of those patients are under the age of 18.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)